Skip to content

 Syncs the lookup as a work item.
 This keeps the full referenced record aligned across tools.
 Use this when teams need the complete record, not just the label.

-Map values of lookup fields manually
+Manually map values of lookup fields

 Syncs the lookup as a value.
 This only transfers the stored value rather than the underlying work item.
 Use this for lightweight context or small, stable value sets.